 Operating in the Bay Area since 2000, it is School of The Getdown's mission to celebrate and promote Black music and to share these cultural traditions with diverse Bay Area communities through performance and educational programs, with particular attention towards youth and the Black community.

-School of the Getdown offers a vocal workshop series; private lessons in singing, instrumental music, and music history; lecture performances in schools and camps, and masterclasses with visiting artists.
-The organization produces multicultural and intergenerational concert series, festivals, lecture performances, commissioned artistic works, and thematic programming celebrating Black history and Black culture.
+School of The Getdown offers a vocal workshop series; private lessons in singing, instrumental music, and music history; lecture performances in schools and camps; masterclasses with visiting artists; an annual summer Youth Arts Camp; an after-school 10-Week Intensive youth arts program, and partnerships with community organizations.
+We produce multicultural and intergenerational concert series, festivals, free community programming, commissioned artistic works, and thematic programming celebrating Black history and Black culture.

 School of The Getdown is led by Founder and Executive Director Faye Carol and includes a committed Advisory Board, adjunct artists, and a strong event production team.

 Give The Drummer Some Free Drum Masterclass Series

 10-Week Youth Arts Intensive